 Without Big Data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.Geoffrey Moore

-A set of elements which marketers can use to influence the market, often recognized in terms of four “p” (4P) is: product, price, place and promotion.
-Big Data can address and improve functioning of each of these aspects.
+A set of elements which marketers can use to influence the market, often recognized in terms of four “P” (4P) is Product, Price, Place and Promotion.
+Big Data can address and improve the functioning of each of these aspects.

-Data on the popularity of individual products allows identifying the most attractive products, anticipating possible demand and managing store supply.
-Quantitative and qualitative data allow also better developing and improving the product.
+Data on the popularity of individual products allows for identifying the most attractive products, anticipating possible demand and managing store supply.
+Quantitative and qualitative data also allow better developing and improving the product.